 Quarter of a century later, Cromwell arrived in Ireland and destroyed the rebel Irish Confederacy.
 Following the massacre of the rebel garrison at Drogheda, he reputedly declared it to be "the righteous judgement of God on these barbarous wretches, who have imbued their hands with so much innocent blood."

 Cromwell’s Puritan Republican regime now had control of England, Ireland, Scotland and Wales.
 And for those who opposed the regime, transportation to the colonies became a very real prospect.
 Between 1652 and 1657, an estimated 50,000 men and women were rounded up by soldiers, shipped to Bristol, sold as slaves and branded with the name of the slave ship they would voyage on.
-The majority of these would appear to have been Irish, arrested in the wake of the conquest of Ireland and initially imprisoned in a series of holding pens in ports along the south coast of Ireland, as well as Belfast.
+Some were Scottish, some were English, but the majority of these would appear to have been Irish, arrested in the wake of the conquest of Ireland and initially imprisoned in a series of holding pens in ports along the south coast of Ireland, as well as Belfast.
 From Bristol, these slaves were taken across the stormy Atlantic to work on the sugar cane plantations of Barbados.

 The new-comers quickly became known as the ‘red-legs’, a nod to the hot Caribbean sun which burned their fair Irish legs.[i]
 However, white slavery went out of vogue during the late 17th century with most plantation bosses reasoning that it made no sense to pay idle Redlegs when industrious African slaves would work for free.